-Course Website: my.nes.ru Instructor's Office Hours: Room 2.11, Friday 11:00-12:00 Class Time: ---Room Number: 114 TAs: Igor Desyatov, idesyatov@nes.ru
+Course Website: my.nes.ru Instructor's Office Hours: Room 2.11, Friday 11:00-12:00 Class Time: 17:15-20:30 Room Number: 114 TAs: Alyona Shigoreva, ashigoreva@nes.ru

 Course description

 The overall purpose of the course is to engage students into the discussion of current issues and challenges that global financial markets are facing in the aftermath of financial crisis.
 The course will touch on numerous public policy issues, many of which are politically controversial and most of which are likely to continue to be important for years to come.
 A goal of the course is to provide students with a framework within which these public policy issues can be addresses in a useful manner.